Perspective | Fox News is pulling out all the stops to promote Trump’s twisted logic about ‘corrupt’ voting

 Evidence that it isn’t?
 There isn’t anything to back that up.

-“It’s just vote-counting takes time, and they’re counting the votes,” Michael Gilbert, a University of Virginia Law Professor, told Al Jazeera.
+“It’s just vote-counting takes time, and they’re counting the votes,” Michael Gilbert, a University of Virginia law professor, told Al Jazeera.
 “I see no evidence of fraud.
 I see zero evidence whatsoever of an election being stolen.”

 Nor is there a shred of consistency in Trump’s legal complaints.
-University of Denver law professor, hilariously, summed up the litigation: “As I understand the state of the race, Trump is seeking various forms of relief in his lawsuits, ticking off the weirdness: Recount Wisconsin; stop counting in North Carolina; count faster in Nevada; count backwards in Pennsylvania, count only the ballots he likes in Georgia, don’t count Detroit.”
+“As I understand the state of the race, Trump is seeking various forms of relief in his lawsuits,” University of Denver law professor Nancy Leong said in a tweet hilariously ticking off the weirdness: Recount Wisconsin.
+Stop counting in North Carolina.
+Count faster in Nevada.
+Count backward in Pennsylvania.
+Count just the ballots he likes in Georgia.
+Don’t count Detroit.

 I’m sure that we could find someone at Fox to find a reason for each and every one.